Training & Development

 The GME office provides quarterly faculty education in areas of effective teaching, wellness topics, and mentorship and support of residents.

 Topics are updated regularly and available on our GME Faculty Development Canvas site for viewing at any time.
-The GME office also sponsors visiting professorships to speak to our residents, faculty and staff on a regular basis.
+The GME office also sponsors visiting professorships to speak to our residents, fellows, faculty and staff on a regular basis.

-The Cornerstones of Resident Education (CoRE), is a three-year longitudinal curriculum which engages residents across all programs at the Sponsoring Institution.
+The Cornerstones of Resident Education (CoRE), is a three-year longitudinal curriculum which engages residents and fellows across all programs at the Sponsoring Institution.
 CoRE is built on a framework of interdisciplinary simulation, participatory information delivery, and experiential learning in the clinical setting.
 This curriculum spans issues of wellness, patient safety and quality improvement, scholarship, and teaching skills.
 The CoRE sessions are held on a bi-monthly basis in the evening and include a time of fellowship over dinner.
 All sessions are highly interactive, incorporating games, role playing and discussions.

 Medical Education Journal Club